langlk/sphinx_riddles/README.md

 ## Specifications
 ### Riddle
 * _Program stores a riddle question and answer._
-  * Example input: "What animal walks on 4 legs in the morning, 2 legs during the day, and 3 legs at night", "man"
+  * Example input: "What animal walks on 4 legs in the morning, 2 legs during the day, and 3 legs at night", "human"
-  * Example output: "What animal walks on 4 legs in the morning, 2 legs during the day, and 3 legs at night", "man"
+  * Example output: "What animal walks on 4 legs in the morning, 2 legs during the day, and 3 legs at night", "human"
 * _Program returns false if user's guess does not match the answer._
   * Example input: "tadpole"
   * Example output: false
 * _Program returns true if user's guess matches the answer._
-  * Example input: "man"
+  * Example input: "human"
   * Example output: true
 * _Program ignores case when checking user's guess._
-  * Example input: "MAN"
+  * Example input: "HUMAN"
   * Example output: true

 ### Sphinx